eagle-io/docs/source/topics/nodes/datasource_file.rst

 	.. image:: parser_toolbar.png

 Column delimiter
-	Specify the :term:`delimiter` used to seperate values in each line of the file.
+	Specify the :term:`delimiter` used to separate values in each line of the file.
 Select a delimiter from the drop down or enter a custom character to use.

 Text qualifier
 	Specify the character used to surround text values.
 This character will be automatically stripped if it exists in a column.
 Select a qualifier from the drop down or enter a custom character to use.